MasonEgger/website/my_site/content/about/_index.md

 putting it here just to keep everything together.
 If you need a bio for me, please take this one_.

-Mason Egger is a Site Reliability Engineer at HomeAway, where he works on the internal PaaS that hosts all of HomeAway's websites, data streaming, and tooling.
+Mason is currently a Devloper Advocate at DigitalOcean who specializes in cloud infrastructure, distributed systems, and Python.
+Prior to his work at DigitalOcean he was an SRE helping build and maintain a highly available hybrid multicloud PaaS.
 He is an avid  programmer, musician, educator, and writer/blogger at [masonegger.com](https://www.masonegger.com).
-In his spare time he enjoys camping, kayaking, and exploring new places.
+In his spare time he enjoys reading, camping, kayaking, and exploring new places.

 # Longer, More Robust Biography
+I am currently a Developer Advocate at DigitalOcean.

+## Previous Roles

+### HomeAway/Vrbo - Expedia Group.
-I am currently a Senior Site Reliability Engineer for the Cloud Platform Team at HomeAway (a member of Expedia Group) in Austin, Texas.
+While at Vrbo I was a Senior Site Reliability Engineer for the Cloud Platform Team at HomeAway (a member of Expedia Group) in Austin, Texas.
 My team and I build and maintain a Platform as a Service for all HomeAway developers.
 We are currently running tens of thousands of containers running on hundreds of